-- (a) This class primarily invests in a diversified portfolio of intermediate and long-term debt instruments, such as notes and bonds issued by the U.S. Treasury; mortgage-backed securities issued by Fannie Mae, Freddie Mac, and Ginnie Mae; corporate debt issued by both U.S. and foreign issuers; and commercial mortgage-backed securities. - (b) This class includes investments in collective investment trusts, limited liability companies, and limited partnerships that invest primarily in U.S. equity securities.
+(a) This class primarily invests in a diversified portfolio of intermediate and long-term debt instruments, such as notes and bonds issued by the U.S. Treasury; mortgage-backed securities issued by Fannie Mae, Freddie Mac, and Ginnie Mae; corporate debt issued by both U.S. and foreign issuers; and commercial mortgage-backed securities.

-- (c) This class includes investments in hedge funds that invest in U.S. and non-U.S. equity securities, debt securities, options, other derivatives, or financial instruments, in both long and short positions. - (d) This class includes investments in limited partnerships with variety of private investment strategies, including venture capital, buyouts, foreign private equity, real estate, and resource-related investments.
+- (b) This class includes investments in collective investment trusts, limited liability companies, and limited partnerships that invest primarily in U.S. equity securities. - (c) This class includes investments in hedge funds that invest in U.S. and non-U.S. equity securities, debt securities, options, other derivatives, or financial instruments, in both long and short positions.
+This class includes investments in limited partnerships with variety of private investment strategies, including venture capital, buyouts, foreign private equity, real estate, and resource-related investments.
 These investments can never be redeemed, but instead are distributed as the underlying assets are sold.
-These investments had unfunded commitments of \$7,957,753 and \$10,283,160 as of December 31, 2018 and 2017, respectively. - (e) This class includes an investment in a bond fund that invests in public and private issue debt securities that are generally rated below investment grade or deemed to be below investment grade by the fund.
-This diversified portfolio may include domestic and foreign corporate bonds, bank debt, convertible bonds, preferred stocks, and other financial instruments. - (f) This class includes private equity funds that invest in the following: 1) energy and natural resource investments in the United States and throughout the world; 2) real estate investments in the United States, Europe, and Asia; and 3) technology, media, financial services, consumer, and industrial sectors in the United States and throughout the world.
+These investments had unfunded commitments of \$18,993,880 and \$7,957,753 as of December 31, 2019 and 2018, respectively. - (d) This class includes an investment in a bond fund that invests in public and private issue debt securities that are generally rated below investment grade or deemed to be below investment grade by the fund.
+This diversified portfolio may include domestic and foreign corporate bonds, bank debt, convertible bonds, preferred stocks, and other financial instruments. - (e) This class includes private equity funds that invest in the following: 1) energy and natural resource investments in the United States and throughout the world; 2) real estate investments in the United States, Europe, and Asia; and 3) technology, media, financial services, consumer, and industrial sectors in the United States and throughout the world.
 These investments can never be redeemed, but instead are distributed as the underlying assets are sold.
-These investments had unfunded commitments of \$9,473,405 and \$9,759,432 as of December 31, 2018 and 2017, respectively.
+These investments had unfunded commitments of \$5,972,061 and \$9,473,405 as of December 31, 2019 and 2018, respectively.